 Mission Mangal – A big opportunity missed out

-When Bollywood makes movies based on Indian accomplishment stories, they’re generally much awaited despite the fact that the entire viewer base already knows the entire story.
-Regardless, we love to cherish the country’s accomplishments and are willing to pay to watch a story retold in a visually elaborate manner.
-It makes us feel like we’re...
+When Bollywood makes movies based on Indian accomplishment stories, they’re generally much awaited despite the fact that the entire viewer base already knows the story.
+We love to cherish the country’s accomplishments and are willing to pay to watch a story retold in a visually elaborate manner.
+It makes us feel like we’re watching history...
 Continue Reading →